Apparel Sourcing Problems and Execution Use Cases

 USE CASE 01

-USA Brand Sourcing Fabric in China, Producing in Vietnam
+A US Brand Sourcing Fabric in China and Producing in Vietnam

 A US growing brand sources fabrics in China while producing garments in Vietnam.